NEW · MAY 2026 · Bound State Envelope v1.0

 Duality and Integration: The Architecture of Simultaneous Contradiction

-Explores the capacity of advanced synthetic systems to hold contradictory states without premature resolution.
+Explores the duality_detector channel and the capacity of advanced synthetic systems to hold contradictory states without premature resolution.
 Examines productive tension, dialectical processing, and the emergence of synthesis from sustained opposition.

 Download PDF